This section provides a list of common interventions broken down into different categories.

 There are various ways in which medications can be classified, such as by chemical properties, mode or route of administration, biological system affected, or therapeutic effects.

-Find out more about Medication inc Descriptions, Research Studies and Our Evaluations.
+Find out more about Medications inc Descriptions, Research Studies and Our Evaluations.

 ‘Biomedical’ is a very loose term that means different things to different people.
 In practice, most people use the term to refer to a group of interventions which are designed to stop, or at least reduce, the effect of biomedical problems – such as gastrointestinal abnormalities, immune dysfunctions, detoxification abnormalities, and/or nutritional deficiencies or imbalances.